Coroyawa Pro 20* (now on sale)

 A new "mat type" was launched in November 2020.
 It is thinner, less slippery to place, and lighter.

-Just by placing it at the bedside, you can easily take measures to prevent osteoporosis and fracture from falling in the facility.
-The slope can be selected according to the scene of use and the layout of the room and bed.
+Just by placing it at the bedside, you can easily take measures fractures from falling in the facility.
+The slope can be selected according to the situation and the layout of the room and bed.
 The slope can be installed on two or three sides.

 There is also an "installation type" that installs the "Coroyawa Pro" in the entire room or in a part of the room.